 to go with a robust mix of native wetland and riparian shrub species.

-After consecutive Saturdays in the field, we were a well oiled restoration crew.
+After consecutive weekends in the field, we were a well oiled restoration crew.

 LArch 497c / HORT 497c